Paleo Diet: What Is It and Why Is It So Popular?

 7. Cut Out All Cereal Grains and Legumes From Your Diet

 Grains and legumes are a product of the agricultural age and were unavailable during the paleolithic time frame.
-Essentially, they are not on the caveman diet food list.
+Essentially, they are not on the paleo diet food list.
 These food products are difficult to digest.

 Many people have a hard time processing them but are unaware of their effect because they have never tried cutting them out.
 The paleo diet makes that choice an obligation, and most people benefit from doing so.